 Results of these injectables show in two weeks and usually last between 3-6 months.

 As an anti-wrinkle treatment, this non-invasive treatment is great because you don’t have to worry about bruising or swelling and you can use makeup immediately after treatment.

 Another perk is that studies indicate that anti-wrinkle injections have a cumulative effect meaning that, whatever you’re using them for, you’ll need injections less frequently as time goes on.

-Anti-wrinkles injections are often combined with dermal fillers (such as lip fillers and check fillers) to achieve optimal results for the face.
-Also, see our blog post on the benefits of anti-wrinkle injections
+Anti-wrinkle injections are often combined with dermal fillers (such as lip fillers and cheek fillers) to achieve optimal results for the face.
+Also, see our blog post on the benefits of anti-wrinkle injections.